juandarr/Algorithms-data-structures/README.md

 # Algorithms and data structures

-This repository shows the exploration of algorithms and data structures in different programming languages.
+In this repository I explore algorithms and data structures in different programming languages.
 My goal is to create a summary of major findings and implementations.
-Some of the implementations here are a re-exploration of topics and already know about, but will include new lessons learned about best practices and programming techniques.
+Some of the implementations here are a re-exploration of topics and already known about in the past, but will include new lessons learned about best practices and programming techniques.

 ## Sorting algorithms

+### Bubble sort

+### Insertion sort

+### Mergesort

+### Quicksort

+### More
+[Here](https://www.toptal.com/developers/sorting-algorithms) is a visualization of different sorting algorithms with its speed in different conditions.
 ## Graphs

 Graphs are data structures defined by nodes (also called vertices) and edges.
 Edges connect two nodes